-Mix up equal parts of ground beef and pork.
-Add cooked jasmine rice, salt pepper, garlic powder and smoked paprika.
+Next, mix up equal parts of ground beef and pork.
+Add cooked white rice, salt pepper, garlic powder and smoked paprika.

 Snip the tough stems of the cabbage leaves off.
-Just make a v-shaped cut, using a sharp knife or kitchen scissors.
+Just make a v-shaped cut, using a sharp paring knife or kitchen scissors.

 Since I have a large family, I usually make smaller rolls so that everyone gets at least 2.
 You can either make bigger rolls or cut the recipe in half if you want fewer cabbage rolls.

-Now, get out your Instant Pot.
+For this method, get out your Instant Pot.
 I make these in my 8 quart since I have so many to cook.
 Add beef broth or water, and place the trivet into the pot.